matthewmackey/config-mgmt/ansible_root/COMEBACKTO.md

 * Run PluginInstall via command-line for Vim plugins (this may be better in dotfiles/install.sh than ansible though)
   * SEE: https://github.com/VundleVim/Vundle.vim for 'vim +PluginInstall +qall' info

+* figure out way to better templatize dnsmasq variables for domain and wildcard domain settings.
+Currently I don't like the values set in defaults/main.yml, however, setting the values to blank values there causes a dnsmasq.conf config file error on service startup.
+Need to figure out a way to comment out the "domain" and "address" variables in dnsmasq.conf if no value is supplied for them.